 IRC believes that the UK must play its part in the global responsibility of resettling refugees and providing safety to those who need it.
 Our advocacy and policy work aims to create a fair and sustainable refugee protection system that ensures people coming to the UK are welcomed and are given the support they need.

 We work across resettlement, asylum and integration policy, and suggest how the UK can better support refugees in the future.
-For example, you can read our explainer on the new Nationality and Borders Act that came into effect in 2022.

 Our recommendations for the way forward include: